 Representatives from the Audubon Society will give us information about the amazing variety of birds that make Village Green their home (or migratory layover).

 Join us at the Clubhouse at 7:30am for coffee, a snack and a talk before heading out at 9:00am onto the Green to bird watch.

 Please wear Comfortable clothes and walking shoes.
 Feel free to bring cameras and binoculars.

 Co-sponsored by the landscape committee and the tree committee

-Village Green events are for residents and accompanied guests ONLY unless noted.
+Village Green events are for owners, residents and accompanied guests ONLY unless noted.